matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Activates notifications for test results.

-**Beware:** Jest uses [node-notifier](https://github.com/mikaelbr/node-notifier) to display desktop notifications.
+**Beware:** elric uses [node-notifier](https://github.com/mikaelbr/node-notifier) to display desktop notifications.
 On Windows, it creates a new start menu entry on the first use and not display the notification.
 Notifications will be properly displayed on subsequent runs

 ### `notifyMode` \[string]